kaushikreddy/Med_Reasoning_AMP/README.md

 ---

 ## Instructions
-1. Open the `sample_notebook.ipynb` file inside the project.
+1. Open the `starter_notebook.ipynb` file inside the project.
 2. Run the **Setup** cells to install and load dependencies.
 3. Review and run the **Reward Function** section to understand model alignment.
 4. **(Optional)** Run the **Fine-tuning** cell if you want to perform full GRPO training.